Kong/docs.konghq.com/app/_hub/kong-inc/oauth2-introspection/_index.md

 - `X-Anonymous-Consumer`, set to true if authentication fails, and the `anonymous` consumer is set instead.
 - `X-Credential-Scope`, as returned by the Introspection response (if any)
 - `X-Credential-Client-ID`, as returned by the Introspection response (if any)
-- `X-Credential-Username`, as returned by the Introspection response (if any)
+- `X-Credential-Identifier`, as returned by the Introspection response (if any)
 - `X-Credential-Token-Type`, as returned by the Introspection response (if any)
 - `X-Credential-Exp`, as returned by the Introspection response (if any)
 - `X-Credential-Iat`, as returned by the Introspection response (if any)